 November 25, 2015

-From Isone to Tesserete in the Ticino
+From Isone to Tesserete along the Trans Swiss Trail

-November 25, 2015 – Wow, it suddenly got cold here!
+Wednesday November 25, 2015 – Wow, it suddenly got cold here!
 While it’s snowing and raining North of the Alps, there is still some nice weather in our South, but COLD!

 Still it’s wonderful that we can still do some nice “fall” hiking and still get a bit of sun.
 On Wednesday we traveled 3 hours to Isone, a town in a side valley near Lugano (Ticino) which is the military training center for Switzerland’s mountain infantrymen, the toughest level of military training (Urs also did this training when he was 20, with his love of mountains and all!)

+On the way we got some great views of the Monte Lema / Monte Tamaro range to the west.
 Just about one year ago we hiked that whole ridge over there from Mario Botta's church structure on the right, to the top of Monte Tamaro, all the way to Monte Lema on the left (5 hours, 15 km).

 We stopped for a while to watch a helicopter deliver stone slabs for a new roof on one of the many isolated stone houses up here, many of which have no road access.